econ-ark/TITLARK/Assignments/TractableBufferStock-Interactive-Problems.md

 Your assignment is:

 1. Update your local fork of the TITLARK repo
-   * Google should tell you the commands you need to use
+   * Google to find the commands you need to use
    * The term for the original repo, is the "upstream" repo
    * If you can't figure out how to do this, you can
-      1. Delete the original fork from last week
+      1. Delete any existing fork (maybe from earlier in the class)
 	  1. Make a new fork
-   * Please do NOT make a new fork without first deleting your original
+   * Please do NOT make a new fork without FIRST deleting your original
       * GitHub keeps track of all the forks
 	  * It becomes hopelessly confusing if one person has several forks
 1. In TITLARK/notebooks you will find `TractableBufferStock-Interactive-Problems.ipynb`